 Regulatory compliance risk arises from a failure or inability to comply fully with the laws, regulations or codes applicable specifically to the financial services industry.
-Non-compliance could lead to fines, public reprimand, damage to reputation, enforced suspension of operations or, in extreme cases, withdrawal of operating licences.
+Non-compliance could lead to fines, public reprimand, damage to reputation, enforced suspension of operations or, in extreme cases, withdrawal of operating licences

 The Group's businesses and earnings can be affected by the fiscal measures and other policies adopted by regulatory authorities in France and other European Union countries, foreign governments or international agencies.

 The nature and impact of future changes in such policies and regulatory measures are unpredictable and are beyond the Group's control.
 Such changes could include, but are not limited to, the following:

-- the monetary, interest rate and other policies of central banks and regulatory authorities; - general changes in government or regulatory policy that may significantly influence investor decisions in particular markets in which the Group operates;

-- general changes in regulatory requirements, for example, prudential rules relating to the capital adequacy framework (see "Capital Adequacy of the BNP Paribas Group-Planned Changes to the BIS Capital Standards"); - changes in the financial reporting environment; and - expropriation, nationalization, confiscation of assets and changes in legislation relating to foreign ownership.
+- the monetary, interest rate and other policies of central banks and regulatory authorities; - general changes in government or regulatory policy that may significantly influence investor decisions in particular markets in which the Group operates; - general changes in regulatory requirements, for example, prudential rules relating to the capital adequacy framework (see "Capital Adequacy of the BNP Paribas Group-Planned Changes to the BIS Capital Standards"); - changes in the competitive landscape and pricing strategies; - changes in the financial reporting environment; - expropriation, nationalization, confiscation of assets and changes in legislation relating to foreign ownership; and - any unfavourable changes in the political, military or diplomatic situation leading to social unrest or legal uncertainty, likely to affect demand for the Group's products and services.